CogComp/SRL-Spanish-Demo-Frontend/README.md

 # SRL-Spanish-Demo(Frontend)
-This repository hosts the code for SRL Spanish Demo Interface
+This repository hosts the code for SRL Spanish Demo Interface.
+The backend of SRL Spnaish can be found on https://github.com/CogComp/SRL-Spanish